Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 The genus is named after the eighteenth century botanist, Anastasio Echeverria y Godoy.

-There are hundreds of types of Echeverias.
-This particular type is a bit furry with white hairs or bristly (setosa).
+There are hundreds of types of Echeveria plants.
+This particular species is a bit furry with white hairs or bristly (setosa).
 You may also hear the plant referred to by its common names:

 - Mexican firecracker